zoedsoupe/anubis-mcp/README.md

 # Define your tool
 defmodule MyApp.MCPServer.EchoTool do
-  @moduledoc "THis tool echoes everything the user says to the LLM"
+  @moduledoc "This tool echoes everything the user says to the LLM"

   use Hermes.Server.Component, type: :tool

   alias Hermes.Server.Response

   schema do
-    field :text, {:required, {:string, {:max, 500}}}, description: "The text to be echoed, max of 500 chars" end
+    field :text, {:string, {:max, 500}},
+      description: "The text to be echoed, max of 500 chars",
+      required: true
+  end

   @impl true